Dúné: 2006–2011: We Are In There You Are Out Here & Enter Metropolis

 In 2009, Dúné wins an EBBA Award.
 Every year the European Border Breakers Awards (EBBA) recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.

-In 2011, the fourth single off "Enter Metropolis", "Heiress of Valentina", was remixed by Swedish DJ and producer Alesso resulting in a world wide club hit.
+In 2011, the fourth single off "Enter Metropolis", "Heiress of Valentina", was remixed by Swedish DJ and producer Alesso resulting in a worldwide club hit.

 In the summer of 2009, after less than a year in Copenhagen, the band decided to move to the German capitol Berlin to strengthen their international ambitions.
 From Berlin the band kept touring until Kolstrup's 22nd birthday on 11 September 2010 where they took a break to begin the song writing for their third album while having to deal with three shattering events.
 First the sole female member and keyboarder Cecilie Dyrberg decided to leave the band to focus on her own music and to "live a life outside the band she'd been a part of for half of her life."
 In May 2011, Malte Aarup-Sørensen and Dúné parted ways amicably.
 Then again in November 2011 Dúné parted ways with guitar player Simon Troelsgaard leaving the band as a quartet with Danish session ace Morten Hellborn filling the drum seat for the shows and recordings.
 On the band's homepage lead singer Mattias Kolstrup wrote a blog on 14 February 2012 saying: "I'm well aware of the fact that losing three band members in between two albums seems like a pretty big deal, but for some reason it feels like a natural development for us.
 You've gotta remember that we've been a band for almost 11 years already.
 We began when we were 12!"